Industrial and Organizational Psychology

 Situational Judgment Tests (SJTs), Employment Interviews, Assessment, Personnel Selection, Negotiation Skills, Ethical Behavior in Teams

-Diversity, Allies, Stereotypes, and Health (Dash) Lab
+Diversity, Allyship, Stereotypes, and Health (Dash) Lab

 Dr. Martinez's work is focused on inclusion, diversity, stereotyping, prejudice, and discrimination in the workplace.
 In particular, his work has focused on the experiences of traditionally under-represented employees including cancer survivors, transgender individuals, individuals with disabilities, and sexual orientation minorities.
 Dr. Martinez uses multiple methodologies to examine these experiences including surveys; lab and field experiments; meta-analyses; and interviews, focus groups, and other qualitative techniques.
 Dr. Martinez's work has evolved to focus on engaging non-stigmatized "ally" employees in diversity initiatives.